Registering devices

 Ignored security token policy

-With a value of IGNORED for the security token policy, a device connected to Cumulocity IoT can be accepted without any token validation:
+With a value of IGNORED for the security token policy, a device connected to Cumulocity can be accepted without any token validation:

 Accepting devices registrations under ignored security token policy